-The research-based Singapore Math curriculum provides students with a strong conceptual foundation in basic mathematics, for Kindergarten through 7th grade, with the goal of developing algebraic thinking.
+The research-based Singapore Math curriculum provides scholars with a strong conceptual foundation in basic mathematics, for kindergarten through 7th grade, with the goal of developing algebraic thinking.
 Algebra is a systematic approach to describing patterns and relationships and finding unknown numbers or quantities.
 It’s a complex tool and body of knowledge, requiring strong numeracy, procedural fluency, and an ability to be abstract.
-Singapore Math is the strongest curriculum available to prepare students for the explicit study of algebra, which begins in 8th grade.
+Singapore Math is the strongest curriculum available to prepare scholars for the explicit study of algebra, which begins in 8th grade.

 This program emphasizes concepts and mental math while employing physical and graphical illustrations of underlying mathematical rules and phenomena.
-The curriculum presents mathematical skill building and problem solving such that students have a better understanding of not just when to use a particular equation – but why.
+The curriculum presents mathematical skill-building and problem-solving such that scholars have a better understanding of not just when to use a particular equation – but why.

-For example, students may begin with a problem of adding apples; say 2 apples and 1 apple.
+For example, scholars may begin with a problem of adding apples; say 2 apples and 1 apple.
 They may use counting manipulatives (like blocks) that illustrate more and less and how to regroup.
-The next step would have them represent the problem on paper, using numerical units, like 1s, 10s and 100s.
-Finally, they encounter the problem as 2+1=3.
+The next step would have them represent the problem on paper, using numerical units, like 1s, 10s, and 100s.
+Finally, they encounter the problem of 2+1=3.
 The benefit of this multiple representation approach, which treats the algorithm as present all along but not uncovered immediately, is the principal way in which Singapore Math develops number sense.

 For additional information about Singapore Math, please visit their website.